 What Sets UM-Flint's Doctor of Nursing Practice (DNP) Program Apart?

-The Doctor of Nursing Practice (DNP) will equip you with the skills necessary for advanced nursing practice in primary health care.
+Widely recognized and respected for the quality of its graduates, the Doctor in Nursing Practice program at UM-Flint prepares you to become a highly-skilled nurse practitioner equipped to provide exceptional health care, and to be a leader capable of navigating today’s complex healthcare environment.
+The DNP will equip you with the skills necessary for advanced nursing practice in primary health care.
 It is available in two degree tracks:

 As a nurse practitioner you become a unique licensed independent practitioner within the constellation of advanced practice nurses.
 Nurse practitioners assess and manage both medical and nursing problems in a variety of specialty areas such as family, adult, pediatric, geriatric, women’s health, school health, occupational health, mental health, emergency, and acute care.
 You will serve as the primary care provider and consult and collaborate with other health care professionals to provide quality comprehensive care for individuals, families, and communities in a variety of ambulatory and inpatient settings.